fieldtrip/website/reference/ft_read_data.md

-   'fallback'       can be empty or 'biosig' (default = []) 'blocking'       wait for the selected number of events (default = 'no') 'timeout'        amount of time in seconds to wait when blocking (default = 5)
+   'fallback'       can be empty or 'biosig' (default = []) 'blocking'       wait for the selected number of events (default = 'no') 'timeout'        amount of time in seconds to wait when blocking (default = 5) 'password'       password structure for encrypted data set (only for mayo_mef30 and mayo_mef21)

  This function returns a 2-D matrix of size Nchans*Nsamples for continuous data when begevent and endevent are specified, or a 3-D matrix of size